 5. Ryan Lochte

-He holds the world record in the 4×200-meter freestyle relay, 100-meter individual medley, 200-meter individual medley, and the 400-meter individual medley.
+He holds the world records in the 4×200-meter freestyle relay, 100-meter individual medley, 200-meter individual medley and 400-meter individual medley.

 Lochte has earned the World Swimmer of the Year Award and the American Swimmer of the Year Award twice.
-Lochte has also been named the FINA Swimmer of the Year three times.
+He has also been named the FINA Swimmer of the Year three times.